 In Galatians 6:1-2, it says,

-1 Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one is looking to yourself so that you too will not be tempted.
+1 Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one is looking at yourself so that you too will not be tempted.
 2 Bear one another’s burdens, and thereby fulfill the law of Christ.

 A clear statement of what one must do in the event a believer stumbles and our responsibility to help and restore the individual’s fellowship with the Lord.

-Hand The Sinner Over to Satan
+Hand the Sinner Over to Satan

 If a person refuses to repent, then there is only one course of action.
 They must be removed from the fellowship and given over to Satan.